Consult the following information if you encounter problems using AWS Certificate Manager.

 - Contact the Support Center

-If, after reviewing the preceding guidance, you still don't receive domain validation email, please visit the AWS Support Center and create a case.
-If you don't have a support agreement, post a message to the ACM Support Forum.
+If, after reviewing the preceding guidance, you still don't receive the domain validation email, please visit the AWS Support Center and create a case.
+If you don't have a support agreement, post a message to the ACM Discussion Forum.

 Email Sent to Subdomain